-- Push the key all the way in toward the steering column, then turn the key to ACC/ACCESSORY. - Brake using firm and steady pressure.
+- Push the key all the way in toward the steering column, then turn the key to ACC/ ACCESSORY. - Brake using firm and steady pressure.
 Do not pump the brakes repeatedly.
 This may deplete power assist, requiring increased brake pedal force. - Shift the vehicle to N (Neutral).
 This can be done while the vehicle is moving.
 Continue braking and steer the vehicle to a safe location. - 4.
-Come to a complete stop. - 5.
-Shift to P (Park). - Push the key all the way in toward the steering column (1), then turn the ignition to LOCK/OFF (2). - 7.
-Set the parking brake.
-See Electric Parking Brake \$\dip 240\$. - 8.
-Remove the key. - 9.
-Release the brake pedal.
+Come to a complete stop.

+- 5. Shift to P (Park).

+- Push the key all the way in toward the steering column, then turn the ignition to LOCK/OFF.

+- 8. Remove the key.

+- 9. Release the brake pedal.

-Use the correct key, make sure it is all the way in - or pushed all the way in toward the steering column when turning off the vehicle - and turn it only with uour hand.
+Use the correct key, make sure it is all the way in - or pushed all the way in toward the steering column when turning off the vehicle - and turn it only with your hand.

 1 (ACC/ACCESSORY): This position allows features such as the infotainment system to operate while the vehicle is off.
 It also unlocks the steering column, if equipped with a locking steering column.
 Use this position if the vehicle must be pushed or towed.
-See Retained Accessory Power (RAP) ⇒ 229.
+See Retained Accessory Power (RAP) ⇒ 227.